Twaha-Rahman/my-docs/coreutils/(0)Intro.md

 This means we won't be showing any flags/options _yet_ (unless specified otherwise).
-This also means that we won't be pedantic with the terms used here (especially if we can use a term to make the learned understand the thing better even though that's not the correct term).
+This also means that we won't be pedantic with the terms used here (especially if we can use a term to make the learner understand the thing better even though that's not the correct term).

 # Concepts